Avalanche Training - AIARE 1 Overview

 Backcountry riders booting up Shuksan Arm after ducking the ropes at Mount Baker Ski Area.

-When you leave this course you can expect to have a good grounding in how to prepare for and carry out a trip, basic decision making while in the field, and rescue techniques required to find and dig up a buried person if an avalanche occurs and someone in your party is caught.
+When you leave this course you can expect to have a good grounding in how to prepare for and carry out a trip, basic decision making while in the field, and rescue techniques required to find and dig up a buried person if an avalanche occurs.
 Most of these techniques require extensive practice before you can expect to be proficient and no course, this one included, can provide all that experience.

-To establish and maintain proficiency in the knowledge and techniques covered in this course, you will have to practice extensively and regularly on their own after leaving the program.
+To establish and maintain proficiency in the knowledge and techniques covered in this course, one will have to practice extensively and regularly on their own after leaving the program.

-AIARE (American Institute for Avalanche Research and Education) was founded to provide instructors with the tools to educate students about the knowledge and decision making skills necessary to travel in avalanche terrain.
+American Institute for Avalanche Research and Education (AIARE) was founded to provide instructors with the tools to educate students about the knowledge and decision making skills necessary to travel in avalanche terrain.

-The American Alpine Institute's Avalanche Course instructors are AIARE trained and will teach the standardized AIARE curriculum on each course.
+The American Alpine Institute's Avalanche Course instructors are AIARE-trained instructors and will teach the standardized AIARE curriculum on each course.

 There is no nationally recognized curriculum for avalanche education in the USA.
 There are many avalanche courses and programs available but in large part, course providers operate according to their own personal beliefs and ideas.
 There are few means for the public to assess the quality of an avalanche course or instructor.